 Minor permits may take several weeks

-Experienced contractors plan for approvals as part of the project timeline, not as an afterthought.
+Experienced contractors treat permitting as part of the overall project timeline, not a separate step.

 How Experienced NYC Contractors Handle Permits